nits2010/DataStructureAlgo/DSA_Pattern/Pattern 15_0-1 Knapsack (Dynamic Programming).md

 console.log(`Maximum stealing: ---> ${findMaxSteal([2, 10, 14, 8, 1])}`);
 ```

-- The above solution has <b>time and space complexity</b> of `O(n)`.
+- The above solutionMimicPQ has <b>time and space complexity</b> of `O(n)`.

 #### Memory optimization

-We can optimize the space used in our previous solution.
+We can optimize the space used in our previous solutionMimicPQ.
 We don’t need to store all the previous numbers up to `n`, as we only need two previous numbers to calculate the next number in the <b>sequence</b>.
-Let’s use this fact to further improve our solution:
+Let’s use this fact to further improve our solutionMimicPQ:

 ```js
 function findMaxSteal(wealth) {